topuserever/git_rstudio/README.md

-# How to fork, edit and push using Git/RStudio
+# How to work, edit and push using Git/RStudio

 ## Steps for push
 1) Make sure you have linked Git with RStudio